vispy/vispy/README.md

 PyGLy is a flexible OpenGL framework that sits ontop of Pyglet.

 PyGLy's aims are:
--To NOT be an engine
+    * To NOT be an engine
--To NOT force any one method upon the user
+    * To NOT force any one method upon the user
--To be as flexible as possible
+    * To be as flexible as possible
--To not hide functionality
+    * To not hide functionality

 PyGLy is in active development and is currently alpha software, but is already usable for many situations.